BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/arnor_and_angmar.md

 - **Armour of Gondolin** `ACTIVE`

-Whilst Glorfindel is wearing the [Armour] of Gondolin, enemy Monster models Engaged in Combat with him cannot use Brutal Power Attacks.
+This is Unique heavy [armour].
+Additionally, whilst Glorfindel is wearing the [Armour] of Gondolin, enemy Monster models Engaged in Combat with him cannot use Brutal Power Attacks.

 - **Hero of the Elves** `ACTIVE`